Nelson Muntz: Relationships with other characters

 Even though in the first season (and for many seasons afterward) Nelson seemed to be Bart's antagonist, he eventually becomes what can be considered Bart's second closest friend after Milhouse.

 In his debut episode, Lisa was the initial target of Nelson's friend.
-Nelson had two minions at first one of which snatched a box of muffins from Lisa which prompted Bart to defend her.
+Nelson had two minions at first one of which snatched a box of cupcakes from Lisa which prompted Bart to defend her.
 Bart's actions resulted in frequent beatings by Nelson and his gang, but finally ended when Bart received help from Herman, who came up with the idea of standing up to Nelson and his gang by pelting them with water balloons.
-From that point on, Nelson shows grudging respect for Bart, though he occasionally reverts to his past behavior towards him.
+From that point on, Nelson shows grudging respect for Bart, though he occasionally reverts to his past behaviour towards him.

 Although still prone to violence, Nelson hangs out with Bart and his less popular friends, such as Milhouse Van Houten and occasionally even common bullying target Martin Prince.
 In "The Debarted", it is shown that Nelson has become Bart's "other best friend", along with Milhouse.
 Nelson is shown participating in many things with Bart further proving they're friends.
 Some of the activities they do consist of football, basketball, baseball, lacrosse, going to read comics, and playing pranks on people.
 They even competed on the same e-sports team and went to the world championship.

 Nelson has many other moments where he displays his hidden good nature, such as his brief amorous relationship with Lisa.
 Although he cannot control his delinquent tendency, he treats her with respect and even tries to change for her, although both of them realize that he is not being true to himself by doing so.
 In "Lisa's Date with Density", Nelson kisses Lisa, only to be berated by Jimbo, Kearney, and Dolph, who believe that kissing girls is "gay" (despite the events that occurred revolving around Jimbo in "New Kid On The Block").